Business Tax Deductions

-You can read the full IRS Publication 587 (Business Use of your Home) for more information.
+Please visit our Home Office Mini Portal.
+You can also read the full IRS Publication 587 (Business Use of your Home) for more information.

 Business Travel Deduction

-Let’s start off by saying the IRS despises business travel deductions.
+Let’s start off by saying the IRS despises business travel tax deductions.
 They view it as a way to rifle personal expenses through the business, and on some levels they are correct.
 But then again, the rules allow for it under some circumstances.
-The easiest way to explain business travel as a small business tax deduction is to run through some examples.
+The easiest way to explain business travel as part of small business tax deductions is to run through some examples.

 You travel to Tahoe to look at rental properties.
 None of the expenses associated with this trip are deductible.
 If and when you purchase a rental property in Tahoe, the expenses associated with your travels will be considered an acquisition cost and added to the basis of the purchased property.
 Upon sale you will realize the tax benefit of your travels through a smaller capital gain.